 Brake Assist might sound like a form of Automatic Emergency Braking, but these two aren’t the same.
 Brake Assist is going to apply pressure for you.
 If you push on the pedal but not hard enough for the situation, the advanced system is going to give you the extra boost you need.

 On the other hand, the Automatic Emergency Braking system is going to work without your input.
 If there’s a dangerous situation determined by the sensors and you aren’t braking despite warnings, the car will brake on its own.
 It’s an autonomous technology that handles the operation for you.
 It’s normally included with vehicles as part of a safety package, or it can be added as an optional feature.

 Causes of the Service Brake Assist Message

 In most cases, if you see a service brake assist message with no ABS light or any other message, it is caused by a bad brake pressure sensor or a brake light switch, depending on the car model.
-However, there are many different reasons why this message appears, so a proper diagnosis is necessary, so let’s take a look.
+However, there are many different reasons why this message can appear, so a proper diagnosis is necessary.
+Let’s take a look.

 The most common causes of the Service Brake Assist message include:

 - Faulty Brake Booster